GLOBAL MARKETS-Stocks gain as China says fewer new coronavirus cases

 China confirmed 2,015 new cases of the deadly virus, the lowest daily increase since Jan.
 30 as the total rose to 44,653.
 The report eased financial market concerns about the potential impact on both the Chinese and global economies.
 The dollar hit a more than two-year high against the euro as investors poured money into U.S. stocks, even as Dale Fisher, a global expert associated with the World Health Organization, warned that the virus' toll was just beginning outside China.

-Crude oil prices surged on the slowing rate of infection, spurring hopes that demand in the world's second-largest oil consumption market may begin to recover.
+Crude prices surged on the slowing rate of infection, spurring hopes that demand in the world's second-largest market for oil consumption may begin to recover.
 Copper climbed on the belief that China, the biggest metals consumer, faces a short but sharper economic shock than first thought.
 How harsh the impact will be varies widely.

 Brent crude added $1.78 to settle at $55.79 a barrel while West Texas Intermediate, the U.S. benchmark, rose $1.23 to settle at $51.17 a barrel.
 Gold prices traded little changed after touching a one-week low as risk sentiment improved.